BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 * **Manage Modules...** controls the activation of the installed modules.
 New modules can be installed from |artist| package files (:code:`*.artp`).
 * **CtScan** module facilitates the simulation of series of projections for virtual X-ray computerized tomography (CT) with circular trajectory.
 The module includes Feldkamp reconstruction and volume rendering.
 For more details see :ref:`CtScan <CtScanSection>` description.
 * **DetectorCalc** module will add new detector models to aRTist.
-Based on scintillator material and thickness the detector properties are modelled and adjusted by a reference shot of the medelled detector.
+Based on scintillator material and thickness the detector properties are modelled and adjusted by a reference shot of the modelled detector.
 For more information see :ref:`DetectorCalc <DetectorCalcSection>` section.
 * **DigRad** module will add new detector models to aRTist.
 It is intended to describe individual digital detectors by measured values according to detector characterization standards.
 For more information see :ref:`DigRad <DigRadSection>` section.
 * |16x16_image-radiography| **ImageViewer** module shows the simulation result, the virtual projections.
 The different settings and functions of ImageViewer will be explained in section :ref:`ImageViewer <ImageViewerSection>`.
 * **LogViewer** module displays internal messages by aRTist and its components.
-* **McRay** module is the interface to the Monte Carlo code McRay, comming with aRTist.
+* **McRay** module is the interface to the Monte Carlo code McRay, coming with aRTist.
 Usually McRay is controlled at the :ref:`Scattering <ScatteringPanelSection>`.
-This module provides additional options for expirienced users.
+This module provides additional options for experienced users.
 * |16x16_icon-solid| **Solid** module presents a dialog to generate simple parts (virtual objects) of any sizes and add these to the scene.
 * **TomoSynth** module provides another dialog to setup a simulation series.
-The Laminography tab is the easy interface to define a scanning movements of tube and detector, while the Advancd tab can be used to control variations for any part in the scene.
+The Laminography tab is the easy interface to define a scanning movements of tube and detector, while the Advanced tab can be used to control variations for any part in the scene.

 Tools menu
 ^^^^^^^^^^